jasongrimes/jekyll-chapterbook/README.md

 it can't use any custom Jekyll plugins.
 But it _can_ do any logic and data manipulation supported by the template language, Liquid.

-So this theme makes extensive use of Liquid templates to act as "helper methods" by including them in a page.
+So this theme makes extensive use of Liquid templates to act as "helper methods", by including them in a page and passing them parameters using Jekyll's standard `[include](https://jekyllrb.com/docs/includes/)` tag.

 For example,
 to link to a chapter with its current `title` and chapter number,